eaegeea/dms/README.md

 # Dog Management System

-A web application to track daily walks and meals for dogs.
-Built with React, Vite, and Supabase.
+A web application to track and manage daily walks and meals for dogs.
+Built with React, TypeScript, Chakra UI, and Supabase.

 ## Features

-- Track multiple dogs' daily activities
-- Record walks with pee/poop tracking
+- Track daily walks with pee and poop records
-- Manage meal schedules
+- Manage meal schedules (for specific dogs)
-- Real-time notifications for overdue activities
+- Real-time notifications for overdue walks and meals
+- Analytics dashboard with historical data
+- Timezone-aware scheduling
-- Mobile responsive design
+- Mobile-responsive design
-- Automatic daily reset at midnight
-- New York timezone support

 ## Tech Stack